giesselmann/nanopype/docs/installation.md

 We provide snakemake rules to download and build all dependencies.
 From within the nanopype repository run

+    cd nanopype
-    snakemake --snakefile rules/install.smk all
+    snakemake --snakefile rules/install.smk --directory ../.. all

-to build and install all tools into **src** and **bin** folders within the current directory.
+to build and install all tools into **src**, **bin** and **lib** folders two layers above the current directory.
 To only build a subset or specific targets e.g. samtools you can use:

     # core functionality
-    snakemake --snakefile rules/install.smk core
+    snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] core
-    # extend functionality
+    # extended functionality
-    snakemake --snakefile rules/install.smk extended
+    snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] extended
     # specific tool only
-    snakemake --snakefile rules/install.smk samtools
+    snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] samtools

-You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the nanopype install with
+The --directory argument of snakemake is used as installation prefix.
+You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the nanopype installation with

-    cd nanopype
-    pip3 install . --upgrade --install-option="--tools=$(pwd)/bin"
+    pip3 install . --upgrade --install-option="--tools=$(pwd)../../bin"

 to make nanopype aware of the installed tools.
+This will create a .pth file in your python3 installation, modifying the PATH on python start.
 You may wish to test your installation by running:

     python3 test/test_install.py

+The test will check all supported tools, if you do not plan to use parts of the pipeline, you can ignore partially failing tests.
 Building all dependencies can take a significant amount of time, currently ~30 min on a single core machine.

 ***